MelinaMoraiti/C-Minesweeper/README.md

    4. Enter action 'R' or 'r' to reveal a cell and 'F' or 'f' to flag a suspected mine.
    5. Enter coordinates (row and column) to reveal or flag cells.

-- Input Validation:

-   The game checks user input for both integers and characters, providing appropriate error messages.
-   The input buffer is cleared to ensure accurate input handling.

 Feel free to explore the source code for more details about the game's specific features and controls.